bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \end{equation}
 as long as $\sum{w_i}=1$ the value for $\lambda$ does not matter.

+To connect the second optimization problem we will introduce the following matrices:

 \begin{equation}
 Y_i = [y_{i1}, y_{i2} ... y_{il}] \in R^{pxn}